robtweed/ewdGateway/README.md

        npm install socket.io

+The ewdGateway module is compatible with EWD build 876 or later

 ##  EWD Gateway

 The ewdGateway module provides a multi-purpose gateway for the GT.M and Cach&#233; databases.
 Functionality includes:

 - web server
-- web server gateway to GT.M and Cach&#233, pre-configured for running EWD applications;
+- web server gateway to GT.M and Cach&#233;, pre-configured for running EWD applications;
-- websockets middle-tier connecting browser to GT.M or Cach&#233, pre-configured for the EWD Realtime functionality;
+- websockets middle-tier connecting browser to GT.M or Cach&#233;, pre-configured for the EWD Realtime functionality;
 - access to globals from Javascript/Node.js

+The ewdGateway module can be used as a replacement for a standard web server such as IIS or Apache, and no other gateway technology is required.
+The ewdGateway module automatically makes child_process connections to your GT.M or Cach&#233; database, the number of connections being determined by the poolSize that you specify.

 ##  Using ewdGateway